scribe-security/docs/docs/signVerify.md

    $HOME/.scribe/bin/valint bom busybox:latest -o attest-slsa -v -f
    ```

-   By default, *Valint* is using [Sigstore](https://www.sigstore.dev/ "Sigstore") as the engine behind the signing mechanism so once you apply the command you'll need to first approve you wish to sign the evidence with a `Y/[N]` option:
+   By default, *Valint* is using [Sigstore](https://www.sigstore.dev/ "Sigstore") interactive flow as the engine behind the signing mechanism so once you apply the command you'll need to first approve you wish to sign the evidence with a `Y/[N]` option:

    <img src='../../../img/ci/bomAttest.jpg' alt='Approve Signing'/>

    If you want to change this default, for example, in order to use your own key management system, you can use the configuration file.
-Currently, the options for signing attestations are Sigstore, Sigstore-github, or x509 (public key certificates).
-You can check out the configuration file [here](ci-integrations/github/docs/configuration.md "Configuration file") or at the source, [here](https://github.com/scribe-security/action-bom).
+Currently, the options for signing attestations are Sigstore, Sigstore-github, x509 (public key certificates) or KMS (key management system).
+You can check out the configuration file [here](ci-integrations/github/docs/configuration.md "Configuration file").

    Assuming you approve, you'll be directed to *Sigstore* in your browser where you'll need to log in using either your GitHub account, your Google account, or your Microsoft account: